VITO-Health/network-graph-vm/README.md

 This repository contains a Vagrant configuration to set up a virtual machine (VM) with Ubuntu, XFCE desktop environment, and software for network graph - Cytoscape, Gephi  etc. This VM can be used for bioinformatics and network visualization tasks.

+Optionally it can install these free tools: OpenModelica, GPT4All

 ## Prerequisites

 Before starting, ensure you have the following installed on your host machine: